-If nature is the heart of modernism then the Palau de Musica has flowers pumping through its veins.
+If nature is the heart of modernism, then the Palau de la Música Catalana has flowers pumping through its veins.

-- The dream for up and coming choir Orfero Catala to find a permanent home.
+- The need for the up-and-coming choir Orfero Catala to find a permanent home.

-- The dream of a city wanting to put another jewel in the crown of Catalan Modernisme.
+- Barcelona’s desire to put another jewel in the crown of Catalan Modernisme.

-- The dream of Catalan architect Lluis Domenech i Montaner to successfully challenge conventional theater building.
+- Catalan architect Lluis Domenech i Montaner’s motivation to challenge conventional theatre building.

-- It’s an amazing example of art nouveau architecture.
+- Among the finest examples of art nouveau Barcelona architecture.

-- An explosion of colour and carefully placed, gorgeous mosaics.
+- Provides an explosion of colourful and carefully placed mosaics.

-- The golden-age type acoustics drive music lovers wild.
+- Offers golden-age type acoustics to drive music lovers wild.